• Businesses frequently complain about a general lack of contract sanctity.

 • Companies face tight foreign exchange controls.

-• Turkmenistan’s visa procedures are cumbersome and time-consuming.
+• Turkmenistan’s visa procedures remain cumbersome and time-consuming despite efforts at reform.

 • Unreliable Internet access and slow download and upload speeds can hinder business.
 The Government of Turkmenistan regularly blocks certain mainstream websites and Virtual Private Networks (VPN).